nhsconnect/document-store-prototype/documentation/tech/authentication.md

 #### Configuration

-In order to use Cognito User Pool authentication, the config file must have the following settings:
+In order to use CIS2 authentication, the config file must have the following settings:

 - Auth providerId: "cis2devoidc"
 - CIS2_FEDERATED_IDENTITY_PROVIDER_ENABLED: true